 The music has been updated too and it is by Mark “TDK” Knight, a brilliant music composer with over 20 years of experience doing music for video games.

 A quick look at the trailer and some videos on youtube indicates that the game features the same game mechanics and level design as in the original 1991 game.
 It is impossible for me to do a full check at the moment but i really want to do one eventually.

 I plan on doing a review of the game at one point but for now you have to settle with the two trailer/teasers above.

 It is always fun to see the Amiga name in descriptions at the Playstation store, and it is brilliant fun to hear all the Amiga talk in videos and comments in forums around the web after a release like this has happened (Amiga reboot-/remake etc).

-Did you like the original game?, well then you can grab the game right now at the Playstation store for an introduction price of just $12.99 USD/EUR.
+Did you like the original game?, well then you can grab the game right now at the PlayStation store for an introductory price of just $12.99 USD/EUR.

 Thanks for your time.